Google AdWords is one way to get your business on Google.

 What Is It?

-How Google My Business Works
+How Google Business Profile Works

-Pros and Cons of Google My Business
+Pros and Cons of Google Business Profile

 Additionally, you want to avoid duplicate listings.
 Moreover, if your business moves, you’ll want to be sure to update your listing to the current, most accurate address.
 It is also very helpful to obtain positive, legitimate reviews.
 Five-star ratings are the best.